Acosix/alfresco-utility/README.md

 This module is built to be compatible with Alfresco 5.0d and above.
 It may be used on either Community or Enterprise Edition.
 The following **special** compatibility conditions apply:

  - Spring 5 included in Alfresco 6.2+ introduced some internal changes which may break earlier versions of this addon.
 Only version 1.1.0+ is fully compatible with Alfresco 6.2+.
+ - ACS 7.0 has finalised the removal of ContentService-based (legacy) transformers which breaks earlier versions of this addon.
+Only version 1.3.0+ is fully compatible with Aflresco 7.0+.

 ## Features